skyfaqer/food-ordering-frontend/README.md

 ## How to run

 First, make sure you have installed Node.js and npm.
-Then ```git pull``` and enter the project directory.
+Then ```git clone``` and enter the project directory.

 ### Project setup
 ```